jdillard/personal-site/source/_trips/2022-04-23-nisqually-bridge-run.md

 The morning started with our traditional stop at [Whitaker Cafe](https://whittakersbunkhouse.com/cafe/) to grab some coffee and ambience.
-This time the parking lot was bustling, it must have been the first weekend of their guiding season.
+This time the parking lot was bustling, it must have been the first weekend of guiding season.
 Given the large crowd, we moved quickly to try and get a spot near the front of the line at the gate.

-The snow from the previous storm had settled and the week leading up had contributed small amounts of consistant snow with cold temps and fairly low winds.
-A sunny window was forecasted for most the day, and since the gate was still opening at 9AM, we knew we had to move fast.

 {: {{site.data.css.info-box}} }
 > **Note:** During Winter, the gate to Paradise at Longmire opens at 9AM and